myresearch-ai/CarND-Traffic-Sign-Classifier-Project/README.md

 Implementation
 ---

 1. **Loading, exploring, transforming, and summarizing data**: Basic yet relevant steps were implemented to explore the data for purposes of gaining insight regarding the nature of the data.
-Simple statistical summaries were performed whose outcome could possibly affect how we reason about model development including the application of advanced computational techniques to better expose the statisitical features of the images to the model while aiding the model to pick up right inductive biases.
+Simple statistical summaries were performed whose outcome could possibly affect how we reason about model development including the application of advanced computational techniques to better expose the statisitical characteristics of the images to the model while allowing the model to pick up right inductive biases.
 Class or category inbalance is among statistical properties of a dataset that affects model performance in classification tasks.
 The plot below shows distributions of traffic sign categories in the training data.

 ![img6](https://user-images.githubusercontent.com/76077647/127775679-90405c5b-b2d5-4106-b00a-e1a63b42c2b7.JPG)